ishaangupta04/ishaangupta04.github.io/_projects/02-hedgehog-foods-consultation.md

 ## Reflection
 Me and my team were able to run our oven to successfully pasteurize the composts in our first and only test with compost.
-However, due to an inability to properly tune the PID loops that ensured the oven successfully hit its temperature targets, the oven hit the first target temperature and held it for the duration of the test.
+However, due to an inability to properly tune the PID loops that ensured the oven successfully hit its temperature targets, the oven hit only the first target temperature and held it for the duration of the test instead of performing the multiple heating a cooling cycles it was meant to.
 Overall this was an immensely enjoyable project as it was the first project where I got the opportunity to apply my knowledge of thermodynamics and implement a PID controller in a more abstract application.